duanyitao/gradle_learn/README.md

 Follow these simple steps to create a build scan:

 1. Clone this project
-2. Read the [Terms of Service][terms-of-service]
-3. Uncomment the Terms of Service agreement code in the `build.gradle` file
-4. Run `./gradlew build --scan`
+1. Run `./gradlew build --scan`
+1. Agree to the [Terms of Service][terms-of-service] on the command line

 The build should end with something similar to: